kumahq/kuma/docs/madr/decisions/037-configure-all-gateways.md

 Thanks to this we can allow users to target all gateways and apply some good default configuration for them.

+> Note:
+> This kind might target all listeners of the gateway, ignoring listener tags, except for policies that support targeting listeners by tags.

 ### Positive Consequences

 - Users can set things up for all gateways.